Drugs for obstructive airway diseases, anticholinergics. ATC code:

 Pharmacology: Pharmacodynamics: Mechanism of action:

-Clinical efficacy studies showed that Eklira Genuair provided clinically meaningful improvements in lung function (as measured by the forced expiratory volume in 1 second [FEV1
+In a Phase III, 6-month study (DB2113373) INCRUSE provided a clinically meaningful improvement over placebo in lung function (as measured by forced expiratory volume in 1 second [FEV1

 Click on icon to see table/diagram/image